HandsOnDataViz/book/docs/HandsOnDataViz.md

 My Maps or Tableau Public, Leaflet requires you to write (or copy and paste) several lines of code, which need to be hosted on a web server so that other people can view your map in their web browser.
 Fortunately, we can do all of these steps in our web browser on GitHub.
+This means you can do this on any type of computer: Mac, Windows, Chromebook, etc.

+Here’s an overview of the key steps we’ll cover in this section:

+-   Get a free GitHub account and fork your copy of a simple Leaflet map code template
+-   Edit the Leaflet map title, starting position, background layer, and marker
+-   Host a live online version of your modified map code on the public web

-Your goal is to create your own version of this simple interactive map, with your modifications, as shown in Figure
+Your goal is to create your own version of this simple interactive map, with your edits, as shown in Figure
-<a href="#fig:leaflet-simple">16</a>.
+<a href="#fig:leaflet-simple">20</a>.

 <iframe src="https://handsondataviz.github.io/leaflet-map-simple/" width="100%" height="400px">
 </iframe>
 <p class="caption">
-Figure 16: Create your own version of this [simple interactive Leaflet map](https://handsondataviz.github.io/leaflet-map-simple/).
+Figure 20: Create your own version of this [simple interactive Leaflet map](https://handsondataviz.github.io/leaflet-map-simple/).
 </p>